Rhpark/Simple_UI_XML/README_LOGX.md

 ## 💡 Why It Matters (왜 중요한가)

-- Shrink the time to reach the problem area: no more hunting for files, lines, or methods.
+- Reduce the time to reach the problem area: no more hunting for files, lines, or methods.
 - Improve reproducibility: thread and context metadata make root-cause discovery faster.
 - Produce readable logs: auto-formatted JSON exposes the data structure instantly.
 - Gain operational convenience: file archiving, filtering, and level control benefit both development and operations.